 “Thank you.”
 I said awkwardly, realizing that I was talking with my hat.

 “You are most welcome.
 There is no need to thank me in the future, as I am a low grade AI not capable of feeling grateful or unappreciated.”

 I wasn’t used to those charts, and they are very complicated, so it took me a while.
 In the process I realized that I know exactly where I should go, and found the closest suitable lake to land on.
 I figured out my position relative to the destination, and corrected my heading so I would stay at Class G uncontrolled airspace to avoid arousing any suspicion of aviation authorities.
 I also wouldn’t have to use my radio, contact anyone, or turn on my transponder – at least it won’t look suspicious that way.

 After a few simple maneuvers I was proceeding on my desired heading, occasionally looking around for traffic.
 Eventually I calmed down enough to be able to think and plan ahead.
 So far I had been only reacting.
 Again and again I had faced life-threatening challenges and the best I could do was to try and choose the least bad way out of them.
 Now was the first time I could actually try to come up with some plan and get proactive.
-I had a goal, and some means for reaching it, and knowledge that could be useful to get there.
+I had a goal, and some means for reaching it.
 But I needed to connect the dots the right way in order to stand any chance of success.

 And I only had one try to do it right.